KIDNEY TRANSPLANTS IN PETS

 Different programs may have additional required screening tests such as kidney biopsy, intestinal biopsy to rule out Inflammatory Bowel Disease, test doses of immune-suppressive medications, etc. Obviously the details would be provided by the specific program being considered.

-If the cause of the kidney failure is felt to be something that would lead the new kidney to fail as well, this may disqualify the patient from the program.
+If the cause of the recipient's kidney failure is felt to be something that would lead the new kidney to fail as well, this may disqualify the patient from the program.
 Such conditions would include: renal lymphoma or other cancer, amyloidosis (a malignant protein deposition), and pyelonephritis (a deep kidney infection though if the infection is truly felt to have been eliminated, the patient might still qualify).
 Again, each program will indicate what conditions might serve to automatically disqualify a recipient.

 Prior to surgery, the recipient cat should be made as stable as possible.